mishamosher/awgproxy/README.md

 # Use with VPN

-Instructions for using awgproxy with Firefox container tabs and auto-start on MacOS can be found [here](/UseWithVPN.md).
+Instructions for using awgproxy with Firefox container tabs and auto-start on macOS can be found [here](/UseWithVPN.md).

 # Sample config file